 Anne Bradstreet acted chagrined.
 She wrote a poem apologizing about her poetry.
 It began, “Thou ill-formed offspring of my feeble brain.”
 But she probably didn’t mean it.

 Who Was Anne Bradstreet?

 She came to America in 1630 aboard the Arbella with her husband and her father, both of whom became governors of the Massachusetts Bay Colony.

 All eight of them lived to adulthood.
 She was lucky.
-The New England wilderness was dangerous.
+Childhood was dangerous in the early colony.
 About 20 percent of children died in their first year, and as many as 40 percent failed to reach adulthood.

 The good Puritan mother was supposed to wean herself from her attachment to her children.
 She should let them go to their heavenly reward — and be happy about it.